eriktorbjorn/minizork1-beta-renovated/README.md

   the west.

 * Some things that had been removed were still referenced.
-I've restored the misssing bits with code from the full game.
+I've restored the missing bits with code from the full game.
 Most noticeably, the prayer on the temple wall.

 * It is now possible to cross the reservoir after draining it.